krsalmi/krsalmi/README.md

 -[Nim](https://github.com/krsalmi/nim.git), a Python program of the classic game, Nim, with an AI player, trained with reinforcement learning (Q learning).

+-[Tic Tac Toe](https://github.com/krsalmi/tictactoe.git), the game as a Python program with an AI player. written using the minimax algorithm.

 -[Reedtracker](http://www.reedtracker.com/), a Python Flask application, where oboe players can register to track the details of the reeds they are making.
 You can watch a little Youtube video presentation [here](https://www.youtube.com/watch?v=nX4bWLfkhLs).
 Coded in Python, MySQL, Flask, HTML, CSS, Javascript

 -[WeShare](https://github.com/krsalmi/weshare), my own modified version of a cost-sharing app, which receives information from command line arguments.
 In this program, it’s also possible to adjust the share of participants.
 Written in Python.